 Why do you need a dilapidations agreement?

-Dilapidations agreements are primarily put in place for the benefit of you, the property owner.
-When you presented your tenants with the initial lease contract, it will most likely have contained repairing obligations, making your tenants liable for the condition of the property, decoration covenants designed to ensure that they keep the building in a presentable state, and alteration and reinstatement clauses, stipulating that any amendments to the property be restored to their original state once the lease comes to an end.
-These legal clauses are designed to ensure that, when your current tenants vacate the building, your property remains in the same rentable condition it was before they moved in.
+Dilapidations agreements are primarily put in place for your benefit as the property owner.
+When your tenants were first presented with the lease contract, it will most likely have contained repairing obligations to make your tenants liable for the condition of the property, including decoration covenants to ensure the building is kept in a reasonable state, and alteration and reinstatement clauses.
+Crucially, the contract will also stipulate that any amendments to the property must be restored to their original state at the end of the lease or tenancy.

-What happens should the matter go to court?
+What happens if the matter goes to court?

 If the dilapidations dispute does go to court, you will be required to produce evidence of the tenancy agreement along with evidence of the property’s condition following the most recent tenancy.